janickweberpals/svycoxphMI/README.md

 ## svycoxph in ps-matched datasets after multiple imputation

-This is a reproducible example on how to use svycoxph in combination with multiple imputation and propensity score matching using a `mimids` object from the MatchThem package.
+This is a reproducible example on how to use `coxph` and `svycoxph` in combination with multiple imputation and propensity score matching using a `mimids` object from the MatchThem package.

 Load packages: